 - Requests for extensions: You may find yourself facing unanticipated, emergency situations outside of your control that impact your schooling.
-When these situations arise, please reach out ASAP so that I can work with you to find a successful path forward.
-The first step is to request an extension, please fill out this Google Form: Request for an Extension (https://forms.gle/pP5ijJxT2va9fVjF8).
-Please submit requests 48 hours before the due date of homework assignments.
-Extensions are not guaranteed, but I take all requests seriously and will work with you to find appropriate resources. - Late homework: If you did not request or receive an extension, homework assignments that are turned in past the due date will receive a 10% penalty from your earned score per late day.
+When these situations arise, please reach out ASAP so that I can work with you to find a successful path forward. - Late homework: If you did not request or receive an extension, homework assignments that are turned in past the due date will receive a 10% penalty from your earned score per late day.
 In-class assignments cannot be made up or submitted late.
 However, as noted above, there will be multiple extra credit opportunities to earn back any missed points. - Grade changes: Final grades will not be changed unless there was a clerical error. - Academic integrity: Plagiarism, cheating, and any other forms of academic dishonesty will not be tolerated.
 The University Academic Integrity Policy F15-7 [pdf] requires you to be honest in all your academic coursework.
 If evidence of academic misconduct is found, you will receive a zero on the assignment(s) in question and I will file a report with the Office of Student Conduct and Ethical Development.
-Visit the Student Conduct and Ethical Development website for more information. - AI use policy: You may use AI programs (e.g. ChatGPT) to help generate ideas and brainstorm.
+Visit the Student Conduct and Ethical Development website for more information. - AI use policy: You may use AI programs (e.g. ChatGPT) to help generate ideas and brainstorm for your roundtable presentations.
 However, please be aware that the material generated by these programs may be inaccurate, incomplete, or problematic.
 It is your responsibility to double-check that the information that comes from these programs are accurate.
 Please note that you may not submit any work generated by an AI program as your own.
-If you include material generated by an AI program, it should be cited like any other reference material and paraphrased.
+If you include material generated by an AI program and paraphrase/quote it, it should be cited like any other reference material and paraphrased.
 Any plagiarism or other form of cheating will be dealt with severely under relevant SJSU policies.